 And of course I wanted to make my own version too.

 I love personalizing my clothes to make them look unique.
 It adds a personal touch and you truly have a one of a kind piece.

 I knew I wanted my design to be colorful, fun and ready for summer.

-So of course I went for multi colored ice cream cones!
+So of course I went for a multi colored ice cream cone button design!